-As far as CIR, is concerned, numerous activities are carried out by the group Communication Department, which is responsible for managing relations between the company and media in relation to company disclosures: during 2015, more than 60 press releases were published through Borsa Italiana, all the main news agencies were present at the Annual General Meeting of the Shareholders, and the Chairman was interviewed by the Financial Times.
-Furthermore, in line with the growing digitalization of content, in 2015 the group published information for its stakeholders through its website, through social networks (specifically LinkedIn and Twitter) and with a newsletter.
+As far as COFIDE is concerned, the group Communication Department is responsible for managing relations between the company and news agencies in relation to company disclosures: during 2015, more than 10 press releases were published through Borsa Italiana, most of the main news agencies were present at the Annual General Meeting of the Shareholders, and the Chairman was interviewed by the Financial Times.

 The Investor Relations department manages the flow of information to shareholders, financial analysts and institutional investors, in compliance with the rules established for the disclosure of information and documents.
-During 2015 three conference calls were organized with analysts and investors to illustrate results and strategies.
-Management also held 6 road shows for the financial community and engaged in 54 one-to-one meetings.